BackendBaz/Annalyns-Infiltration-Console-App/README.md

 3. Check if the prisoner can be signaled
    - It returns `true` if the prisoner can be signaled based on the state of the two characters.
 Otherwise, it returns `false`.
 4. Check if the prisoner can be freed
+   - It returns `true` if the prisoner can be freed based on the state of the three characters and the presence of Annalyn's pet dog.
+Otherwise, it returns `false`.